 - Service innovation

-- Co-creation within the service supply network
+- Collaborative innovation within the business network

 Product Innovation & Industrial Marketing Management

 - Social networks / Social capital (particularly in emerging economies)

 Heirati N, Richter A, Harste R, Henneberg S (2018) Differential importance of social and economic determinants of relationship performance in professional services.
 Industrial Marketing Management, InPress.

 Heirati N, Siahtiri V (2017) The Driving service innovativeness via collaboration with customers and suppliers: Evidence from business-to-business services, Industrial Marketing Management, InPress.